Is transparency the new innovation in fashion? Georgina Rawes investigates, and shares the top three transparent brands doing it right.

 But do we know enough about the journey of our clothes?
-Many fashion brands are still concealing unsafe and unfair working conditions, with a lack of transparency in supply chains.
+Many fashion brands are still concealing unsafe and unfair working conditions.
+And many have a lack of transparency in their supply chains.

-Georgina Rawes from Ethical Consumer discusses the supply chains of some of the most popular high-street retailers and shines the light on some alternative brands who’ve built transparency into the heart of their business.
+Georgina Rawes from Ethical Consumer discusses the supply chains of some of the most popular high-street retailers.
+Before shining a light on some alternative brands who’ve built transparency into the heart of their business.

 Who pays the price for cheap, fast fashion?

-It’s been four years since the tragedy that unfolded at Rana Plaza, the Bangladeshi clothing factory that collapsed in 2013 killing 1,135 workers and injuring 2,500 more.
+It’s been four years since the tragedy that unfolded at Rana Plaza.
+This was the Bangladeshi clothing factory that collapsed in 2013 killing 1,135 workers and injuring 2,500 more.
 This awful incident opened the world’s eyes to the dire conditions that many workers endure in order to fulfil the fashion demands of the west.

-Huge consumer pressure and campaigning followed this event, pushing most high-street brands to investigate their supply chains.
-Many have taken action to clean up their act when it comes to understanding their supply chains, acknowledging the issues and starting to make positive changes.
+Huge consumer pressure and campaigning followed this event.
+This pushed most high-street brands to investigate their supply chains.
+Many have taken action to clean up their act when it comes to understanding their supply chains.
+Here they have acknowledged the issues and started to make positive changes.

-In fact, our latest report into high-street retailers shows that 70% of high street retailers now receive our ‘best’ rating for supply chain management, but there is still a way to go.
-The very fact that fast fashion needs to be produced cheaply drives a spiral of decreasing wages and tight timescales, which results in longer working hours and cost-cutting, sometimes at the expense of safety:
+In fact, our latest report into high-street retailers shows that 70% of high street retailers now receive our ‘best’ rating for supply chain management.
+However, there is still a way to go.
+The very fact that fast fashion needs to be produced cheaply drives a spiral of decreasing wages and tight timescales.
+This results in longer working hours and cost-cutting, sometimes at the expense of safety.

 It’s clear that more still needs to be done.

-Rather than backtracking through a broken business model, trying to fix supply chain issues, there is a new breed of alternative retailers who are building their businesses from an ethical core.
+Rather than backtracking through a broken business model, trying to fix supply chain issues, there is a new breed of alternative retailers.
+Retailers who are building their businesses from an ethical core.

 In our alternative clothing report we reviewed a dynamic and eclectic group of ethical clothing stores.
-Many of whom are going beyond the organic and Fair Trade labels, providing complete transparency in their supply chain, and celebrating a culture that puts workers’ rights first.
+Many of whom are going beyond the organic and Fair Trade labels.
+They’re also providing complete transparency in their supply chain, and celebrating a culture that puts workers’ rights first.
 These companies are the pioneers and innovators of the slow fashion movement.

-Meet our three best-of-the-best, when it comes to transparency, to see how they’re changing the face of fashion, with slow, lovingly-crafted pieces built on a fair foundation.
+Meet our three best-of-the-best, when it comes to transparency.
+See how they’re changing the face of fashion, with slow, lovingly-crafted pieces built on a fair foundation.

 Know The Origin

 Rapanui puts transparency in the hands of the consumer through their innovative system.
-Customers scan the QR code on the garment’s label to reveal a traceability map showing the journey from seed to product.
+Customers scan the QR code on the garment’s label to reveal a traceability map.
+This shows the journey from seed to product.

-Rapanui pay workers 20-80% more than the minimum wage in each geographical area and carefully audit their suppliers to ensure that this policy is adhered to: ‘workers in our overseas supply chain have enough for their house, weekly shop and to send their kids to school looking smart – plus a little left over at the end’.
+Rapanui pay workers 20-80% more than the minimum wage in each geographical area.
+They also carefully audit their suppliers to ensure that this policy is adhered to.
+Rapanui say ‘workers in our overseas supply chain have enough for their house, weekly shop and to send their kids to school looking smart – plus a little leftover at the end’.

 They have even opened this model up to other companies.
-Their sister brand, Teemill provides other retailers and artists with the platform to design and print their own sustainable products, sourced from Rapanui’s robust supply chain.
+Their sister brand, Teemill provides other retailers and artists with the platform to design and print their own sustainable products.
+These are sourced from Rapanui’s robust supply chain.

 Brothers We Stand

-Their footprint tabs show ethical information for all items at point of sale, providing customers with all of the information they need to make an educated ethical purchase.
+Their footprint tabs show ethical information for all items at the point of sale.
+This provides customers with all of the information they need to make an educated ethical purchase.